-With Rfc Connector, you can call function modules with just a few lines of code in your favourite language (see the sample code), sparing you the need to do low-level C coding or proxy class generation.
+With Rfc Connector, you can call function modules with just a few lines of code in your favourite language (see the sample projects at GitHub), sparing you the need to do low-level C coding or proxy class generation.
 And with the automatic function prototype import, you can even support different SAP versions with the same program.

 Reading SAP tables

 Rfc Connector allows quick and easy read access to SAP tables.
 You can import SAP data in Excel with a little VBA, or load it into your program for further processing.
 Click here to see the TableReader example with Excel.

 Using Rfc Connector, you can implement a full featured RFC server in less than 15 minutes.
 Find out how simple writing an RFC server can be by checking out the sample projects at GitHub: RFC Server with Visual Basic, Rfc Server with C#.